 In 2013 Haugejorden obtained her Masters of Fine Arts in Dance Performance and Choreography from the University of Hawaiʻi at Mānoa (UHM).
 During this time, Haugejorden performed with Convergence Dance Theater and taught at Wailee Fine Arts High School.
 Tandemly, she contributed to UHM’s dance program as a teaching assistant for Improvisation, Pre-20th Century Dance History, Beginning Modern Technique, Dance Composition 1, Weight-Sharing Internship, Dance and Visual Media, and was a graduate assistant for Modern Dance 1.
 Haugejorden’s piece Tranquil Purification was adjudicated at American College Dance Festival Association along with A day in the life of Meghen, dance for film entry.
 On completion of her degree in 2013 she was also awarded the Yasuki Sasa Award for Excellence in Choreography and Performance from UHM, became an Arts Bridge of America Scholar in weight-sharing education, presented written research on Evolution of Pedagogy in Higher Education: Modern Dance Technique Courses Through Laban Movement Analysis and published her performance thesis entitled Movement Dimensions which utilized Isadora live capture software and projection.

 Haugejorden performed with Alternative Motion Dance Project and choreographed for Zenon’s Zone Choreography series in Minneapolis of 2013 before her move to Austin, Texas where she was the director for East View High School Color Guard and taught at several other programs of different competitive levels.
 Upon her return to Saint Paul, Minnesota Haugejorden is co-authoring a book and design company A&R Studios in Canada.
 In her second year with Invictus Independent World Guard from Austin, Texas she holds an at large board member position as well as directing the movement technique and choreography programs.
 2017 marks Haugejorden’s first year with Western Kentucky University teaching Dance Appreciation and Dance in World Cultures as adjunct faculty.
-Haugejorden is excited to join Minnesota Brass Incorporated (MBI) for her second winter to learn, become inspired, and be part of the MBI family.
+Haugejorden is excited to join Minnesota Brass Incorporated (MBI) for her third winter to learn, become inspired, and be part of the MBI family.

-Joe Pfau is entering his 2nd year as Battery Coordinator for MBI Indoor Percussion.
+Joe Pfau is entering his 3rd year as Battery Co-Coordinator for MBI Indoor Percussion.
 He began his percussion career at Bloomington Jefferson High School where he played tenor drums from 2006-2009.
 Joe has marched quads for Minnesota Brass drum corps from 2009-2010; Bluecoats drum and bugle corps 2011-2013; Minnesota Brass Indoor 2012 and 2014 and RCC Indoor Percussion in 2015.
 Pfau has worked with the drumlines at Bloomington Jefferson High School in 2014 and Henry Sibley High School from 2013-2014.
 He has also taught for the Blue Knights as a tenor technician from 2015-2016 and has been teaching private lessons on tenor drums since 2010.
 Joe graduated Normandale Community College in 2013 with his ASsociate of Arts degree and is currently attending Metropolitan State University.
 Joe’s accomplishments include receiving four I&E medals include a DCA 2009 Ensemble Champion; 2010 Individual Champion; DCI 2013 third place individual; and receiving a perfect score in the MPA 2014 Individual competition.
 In 2015, Joe was a WGI World Champion and now holds a world record with RCC Indoor Percussion.

 Joe has been an active percussion educator and performer in the Twin Cities area since 2009.
 He has instructed and arranged for marching band and indoor percussion at Rosemount HS, Eden Prairie HS, 728 Cadets, River Valley Percussion Theatre, Blaine HS, Armstrong HS, among many more.
 At the independent level he has been a snare drum technician with Minnesota Brass Indoor, percussion caption head/arranger for Chops Drum and Bugle Corps, as well as battery coordinator for Minnesota Brass Drum and Bugle Corps.
 Joe holds an Associate in Fine Arts/Music degree from Normandale Community College and is currently studying at the University of Minnesota to complete a Bachelor’s degree in Music Education.